 Obama praises payday lender rules, vows veto of limitations

-WASHINGTON (AP) — Embracing proposed new rules aimed at payday lenders, President Barack Obama on Thursday warned Republicans that he would veto attempts to unravel regulations that govern the financial industry.
+BIRMINGHAM, Ala.
+(AP) — Embracing proposed new rules aimed at payday lenders, President Barack Obama on Thursday said working families need protections from heavy debt burdens and warned Republicans that he would veto attempts to unravel regulations that govern the financial industry.

-Obama's remarks come on the same day the consumer agency was announcing the proposal in a hearing in Richmond, Va.
+Obama's remarks come on the same day the consumer agency was announcing the proposed payday lending rules in a hearing in Richmond, Virginia.
+Payday loans provide cash to borrowers who run out of money between paychecks.
+The short-term loans carry high interest rates.

 Obama says the Republican budget, a version of which just passed the House of Representatives, would make it harder for the Consumer Financial Protection Bureau to do its job.
 The budget is a nonbinding measure that serves as a blueprint for ensuing legislation.